-non-breeding visitor, indigenous
+breeding visitor, indigenous; vagrant

-Three taxonomic groups of White Tern have been described, occurring in the tropical s.
+Three taxonomic groups of White Tern have been recognized, occurring in the tropical s.
 Atlantic Ocean (G.a. alba group), the Marquesas and Kiribati Is (microrhyncha group), and throughout the remainder of the tropical Pacific and Indian Oceans, including Micronesia, Wake and Johnston atolls (Amerson and Shelton 1976, Rauzon et al. 2008), and the Hawaiian Islands (candida group).
 Various ornithologists consider these groups to comprise two or three different species (Pratt et al. 1987, AOU 1998) although, based on reported hybridization between microrhyncha and candida in the Marquesas Is (Holyoak and Thibault 1976), Higgins and Davies (1996) and the AOU (1998) consider these as subspecies groups within a single species.
-Olson (2005) has recently made a good case for treating microrhyncha and candida as separate species but molecular evidence suggests they should be a single species (Yeung et al. 2009).
+Olson (2005) has recently made a good case for treating microrhyncha and candida as separate species but molecular evidence suggests they should remain a single species (Yeung et al. 2009).
 See Niethammer and Patrick (1998) for more information on the natural history and biology of this species in the Hawaiian Islands.

 The great majority of White Terns breeding in the Hawaiian Islands are found in the Northwestern Hawaiian Islands, where they occur on every island group, and number about 25,000 pairs in total population size (Table).
-The largest numbers by far are found on Midway, where the maturation of Casuarina trees providing nesting sites (cf. Fisher and Baldwin 1946, Rauzon and Kenyon 1984, Harrison 1990, Rauzon 2001; E 16:28-29) has lead to a large population increase, from only a few at the turn of the 20th century (Bryan 1906, Bartsch 1922) to about 3,000 in 1938 (Hadden 1941), to ~20,000 pairs in the late 2000s.
+The largest numbers by far are found on Midway, where the maturation of Casuarina trees providing nesting sites (cf. Fisher and Baldwin 1946, Rauzon and Kenyon 1984, Harrison 1990, Rauzon 2001; E 16:28-29) has lead to a large population increase, from only a few at the turn of the 20th century (Bryan 1906, Bartsch 1922) to about 3,000 in 1938 (Hadden 1941), to ~20,000 pairs in the mid 2010s.
 Populations on the other islands are smaller due to the lack of suitable nesting sites, and range from 3,500 pairs on Nihoa and 1,000 on Laysan to 15-200 on, in descending order, Gardner Pinacles, Necker, Kure, Lisianski, French Frigate, and Pearl and Hermes (Table).
-White Terns are present at nesting colonies year-round but show a peak in colony attendance and breeding activity in Jan-Jul, which is more pronounced toward the nw. portion of the chain.
+At French Frigate, populations increased from 1980 to 2005, after which they have apparently decline (Hatfield et al. 2011, Reynolds et al. 2013b).
+White Terns are present at nesting colonies year-round but show a peak in colony attendance and breeding activity in Feb-Aug, which is more pronounced toward the nw. portion of the chain.
 Information on the history of the species and data on breeding phenology for each Northwestern Island, compiled as part of the POBSP, can be found in the Atoll Research Bulletins for each breeding locality (see Seabird Page).

 It has long puzzled ornithologists why White Terns have not been found in historical times in the Southeastern Hawaiian Islands.
-Through 1960 the only location where they were confirmed as breeding was Kaula Rock sw. of Ni'ihau, where A. Wetmore (in Olson 1996b) and Caum (1936) first noted nesting individuals in 1923-1932 and population estimates during the 2000s were of 30-40 pairs.
+Through 1960 the only location where they were confirmed as breeding was Kaula Rock sw. of Ni'ihau, where A. Wetmore (in Olson 1996b) and Caum (1936) first noted nesting individuals in 1923-1932 and population estimates during the 2000s to mid-2010s were of 10-20 pairs (USNC 2016).
 Historically, references to "white pigeons" observed during Cook's voyage in 1778 (Cook and King 1784) has led to speculation that White Terns may have bred in the Southeastern Islands at the time (Perkins 1903).
-A specimen of a "white tern" collected by Portlock (1789) in Hawaii may have been of a Common Tern and Dole's (1869, 1879) reference to an egg, based on Cassin (1858), appears to be in error.
+A specimen of a "white tern" collected by Portlock (1789) in Hawaii may have been of a Common Tern and Dole's (1869, 1879)

+reference to an egg, based on Cassin (1858), appears to be in error.
 No evidence of White Terns in Hawaiian midden sites has been found (Ziegler 2002) but the species was considered sacred by native Hawaiians and not killed for food (Munro 1944).
 At any rate, by 1879 Dole stated that they doubtfully frequented the Southeastern Islands.